sundeepbassi/The-Wellbeing-Retreat/README.md

 The submit button was done in tomotoa red, so that the user could see, it is a form to fill in.
 I also checked on the colour coded chart by Lifewire, Jeremy Girard, to see what was the best text font colour for the submit button, done in tomotoa red.
 On the chart, White as a text font colour was considered to be one of the best colours for visilbilty and design.

 The addition of the social media icons in the footer was shown the the love running video by the Code Institute.

+To style the social networks was taken from the love running video by the Code Institute and the the footer height was set to 300px and the font size was set to 400% so as to enable the icons to appear in line with the rest of the site.